Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Results and discussion

 Similar results are achieved for 50, 25 and 10 LDs, the full normalized set is reported in the Github repository at https://github.com/s184227/MAML\_for\_MFD.
 Fig.~\ref{fig:MAMLotherperf} shows how the MAML performs on the most challenging of scenarios, with only 10 LDs per city.

 The metamodels trained on the 50, 25, and 10 detectors dataset have very similar means and distributions.
 Still, as it could be expected, the mean and variability increase slightly as the MFDs become more biased, and the outliers become more spread out.
 This indicates that the model’s predictive performance decreases slowly the more biased the data it was trained on.
+Still, it is worth reporting the average, not normalized results to appreciate the improved performance of the MAML.
+We report these values in Table~\ref{tab:moeavg}.
+For example, it can be seen how, with 75 LDs, the MAE calculated over the average predicted flow for MAML is of 30.34 averaged across cities, against a MAE of 60.34 for the MTPINN.
+Since averaging the MAE across cities also flattens its values in a way that may hide bigger errors, we report the MAE for each city in the Appendix (Table~\ref{tab:maepercity}).
 As mentioned in Section~\ref{sec:MAMLexp}, the experiments have been carried out in a similar setting also for the MTPINN, so that the performance could be compared.
 From the results, it appears that the MTPINN is not able on its own to predict the shape of the MFD with 75 LDs as input, let alone 10 LDs.
-As reported in Table~\ref{tab:moeavg}, the MSE and RSPP in these cases are equal to 26087 and 0.4 or to 54691 and 0.57 for 75 and 10 LDs respectively, averaged across cities.
+As reported in Table~\ref{tab:moeavg}, the MSE and RSPP in these cases are equal to 6139.60 and 0.4 or to 11490.71 and 0.57 for 75 and 10 LDs respectively, averaged across cities.

-The median of the MSE error for the MTPINN comparison model is significantly higher than that of all the metamodels.
-The variance is much larger, indicating a poorer and less consistent performance.
+The medians of the MAE and MSE errors for the MTPINN comparison model are significantly higher than the ones obtained with MAML.
+The variance is also larger, indicating a poorer and less consistent performance.
 Interestingly, the performance of the meta-models and the MTPINN models are very similar when measured with the RRSE for a given dataset.
 The mean is almost identical for the two models on the 75 and 50 detector datasets, although the variance is larger for the 50 detector dataset.
 Overall, an increasing variance is observed, indicating a less consistent performance in the more biased dataset.
 Still, there is no clear trend in the median before the 10 detector dataset, where both models had poorer performance.
 The mean of the correlation coefficients is 0.98 or higher for both models for the 75, 50, and 25 detector datasets, and the variance in performance is more significant for the MTPINN comparison model, indicating a somewhat inferior performance.

 Results from Fig.~\ref{fig:meta-test-mse-rrse-cc} clearly show that the error (RMSE) obtained using the MAML is systematically lower than the one using MTPINN, for the same set of detectors.
 The correlation coefficients, showing the correlation between estimated and target average occupancy and flow values, are also higher.
 Target in this case refers to the MFD shape, characterized through the bi-parabolic hybrid model, that would be estimated using all available detectors.
 This suggests that MAML successfully facilitates the learning of general MFD properties across the cities, as the pre-trained MAML model provides overall better predictions for unseen cities with limited detector data.